noynaert/csc187handouts/unit14/14_010_Inheritance.md

 When a class extends a parent class, the sub class *inherits* all methods and fields that are not blocked by access modifiers.
 Any `public` or `protected` members of the class are inherited.
 Members that are default or `private` are not inherited.

+## `final`  Classes

+Classes may be declared `final.`  Final classes may not be extended.
+The String class may not be extended.

+In most cases, declaring a class final is done to make it safe to work with in threads.

+## Example of extending the Object class

 ```java
 public class Main14 {
     public static void main(String[] args) {